brianhouse/ART492/contract.md

 ## Introduction

-The Senior Exhibition is the culmination of your creative practice during your senior year at Lewis & Clark.
+The Senior Exhibition is the culmination of your creative practice at Lewis & Clark.
 The Department of Art and Art History, the Dean's office, and the College as a whole are invested in its success.
 By signing this document, you are entering into an agreement with Department that you will be responsible for fulfilling the requirements for each item as indicated below.
 Failure to adhere to the requirements in this contract will mean that your work will not be included in the exhibition.

 **Please save this contract and refer to it throughout the semester.**